cldf-datasets/liljegrenhindukush/raw/LX01d-KinshipMZFZ.md

 Kinship: MZ=FZ

-In some languages the same kinship term is used for referring to an anchor’s mother’s sister (MZ) as the one used for referring to the father’s sister (FZ).
+In some languages, the same kinship term is used for referring to an anchor’s mother’s sister (MZ) as for referring to father’s sister (FZ).
 This pattern occurs in Indo-Aryan Alasai Pashai, as can be seen in ‎(1).
 This term is lexically distinct from the term for ‘mother’.

 (1) <span id="_Ref12343426" class="anchor"></span>Alasai Pashai
     \[psh(ai)\] (Indo-Aryan)